stephcole/Project-Wiki/Setting-Up-the-Project.md

       - You can create different virtual environments to test out different versions of packages on your project
     - If using venv, activate it before running any commands
   - To create a virtual environment using venv:
-    - Navigate to the parent folder for your current project
+    - Navigate to the parent folder of your current project
     - command: _python -m venv [name-of-virtual-env]_
     - **Be sure to activate the virtual environment before running any other commands!**
     - Getting an error when trying to activate your virtual environment?
 Try running this command: